-Jones Run Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Crozet, VA that features a waterfall and is rated as moderate.
+Jones Run Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Crozet, Virginia that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, and nature trips and is accessible from March until November.

 Directions from Front Royal, VA: Skyline Drive travels the entire length of Shenandoah National Park.
 Mile markers are placed along the right-hand side of the road heading south.
 They are numbered from north to south beginning at the northern terminus in Front Royal, Virginia.
 Facilities, trails and park features use the mile markers as points of reference.
 Just beyond milepost 84 is a small parking area with the trailhead.

 Because of the length, I would not call this easy.
 It was a moderately strenuous hike down to a 42' waterfall.
 The trail was steep in a few places, but mostly a gradual decent to the falls.
 Not too much water was flowing, but still a nice hike.
 The Jones Run Falls Trailhead is at MP 84.1 in the Skyline Drive.
 The nearest restroom is at the Dundo Picnic Grounds, MP 83.7.

 Just the in and out trail is a nice, easy hike.
 There are a few rocky areas that might make it more difficult and the hike out is a pretty steady uphill.
 We went early in the morning in July and it was nice and quiet — only one other car in the parking lot, and we saw few other people.
 Unfortunately there hadn't been a lot of rain, so the waterfall was smaller, but still pretty and worth the walk.